Rapptz/gum/docs/api/video/texture.rst

         This surface is then transformed into a texture through the use of :sdl:`CreateTextureFromSurface`.
 If the image could not be loaded or the surface cannot be transformed into a texture then the error handler is called.
         See |error| for more information.
+    .. function:: SDL_Point size() const

+        Returns the size of the texture.
+The ``x`` value represents the width of the texture, while the ``y`` value represents the height of the texture.
+If an error happens (i.e. :sdl:`QueryTexture` failed) then the error handler is called.
+See |error| for more information.
     .. function:: SDL_Texture* data() const noexcept

         Returns a pointer to the internal :sdl:`Texture`.